 President and Chief Executive Officer

-Vivien serves on Carlow University President’s Advisory Council; Chatham University Sustainability Advisory Committee; Allegheny College Prize for Civility in Public Life Committee; Pittsburgh City Planning Department’s Contextual Design Advisory Panel, and on Allegheny County Health Department Advisory Coalition.
-Vivien is also an overseer at Beth Israel Deaconess Medical Center, a Harvard teaching hospital; an advisory board member of Harvard University’s Rappaport Institute for Greater Boston; a committee member of the New Frontier Awards presented by Harvard’s Institute of Politics and the Kennedy Library Foundation; and a member of the national Sierra Club’s Finance and Risk Management Committee.
+Vivien serves on Carlow University President’s Advisory Council; Chatham University Sustainability Advisory Committee; Allegheny College Prize for Civility in Public Life Committee; Pittsburgh City Planning Department’s Contextual Design Advisory Panel; and on Allegheny County Health Department Advisory Coalition.
+Vivien is also an overseer at Beth Israel Deaconess Medical Center, a Harvard University teaching hospital; an advisory board member of Harvard University’s Rappaport Institute for Greater Boston; a committee member of the New Frontier Awards presented by Harvard’s Institute of Politics and the John F. Kennedy Library Foundation; and a member of the national Sierra Club’s Finance and Risk Management Committee.